wpendl99/.github/profile/webServices/dataServices/dataServices.md

 sudo vi /etc/environment
 ```

-In the environment file will find that the credentials are already set to access the class demo MongoDB server.
+In the environment file you will find that the credentials are already set to access the class demo MongoDB server.
 You want to replace those values with your own values so that your data will be stored in your server.

 ```sh
 export MONGOUSER=<yourmongodbusername>